joe7575/techage/manuals/manual_ta3_EN.md

 [ta3_screwdriver|image]

-### TechAge Assembly Tool
+### TechAge Cordless Screwdriver

-The TechAge Assembly Tool is used to remove and reposition Techage blocks without these blocks losing their block number or being assigned a new number when setting.
+The TechAge Cordless Screwdriver is used to remove and reposition Techage blocks without these blocks losing their block number or being assigned a new number when setting.
 This is helpful, for example, for quarries, as they often have to be moved.

 - Left button: Remove a block
 - Right button: Set a block

-The block that was previously removed with the assembly tool and is to be placed again must be on the far left of the player inventory.
+The block that was previously removed with the Cordless Screwdriver and is to be placed again must be on the far left of the player inventory.

-[techage:assembly_tool|image]
+[techage:cordless_screwdriver|image]